argoproj/argo-cd/docs/user-guide/commands/argocd_admin_app_generate-spec.md

-      --jsonnet-libs stringArray                   Additional jsonnet libs (prefixed by repoRoot) --jsonnet-tla-code stringArray               Jsonnet top level code arguments --jsonnet-tla-str stringArray                Jsonnet top level string arguments --kustomize-common-annotation stringArray    Set common labels in Kustomize --kustomize-common-label stringArray         Set common labels in Kustomize --kustomize-force-common-annotation          Force common annotations in Kustomize
+      --jsonnet-libs stringArray                   Additional jsonnet libs (prefixed by repoRoot) --jsonnet-tla-code stringArray               Jsonnet top level code arguments --jsonnet-tla-str stringArray                Jsonnet top level string arguments --kustomize-api-versions stringArray         api-versions (in format [group/]version/kind) to use when running helm template (Can be repeated to set several values: --helm-api-versions traefik.io/v1alpha1/TLSOption --helm-api-versions v1/Service).
+If not set, use the api-versions from the destination cluster.
+Only applicable when Helm is enabled for Kustomize builds
+      --kustomize-common-annotation stringArray    Set common labels in Kustomize --kustomize-common-label stringArray         Set common labels in Kustomize --kustomize-force-common-annotation          Force common annotations in Kustomize
       --kustomize-force-common-label               Force common labels in Kustomize
       --kustomize-image stringArray                Kustomize images (e.g. --kustomize-image node:8.15.0 --kustomize-image mysql=mariadb,alpine@sha256:24a0c4b4a4c0eb97a1aabb8e29f18e917d05abfe1b7a7c07857230879ce7d3d)
+      --kustomize-kube-version string              kube-version to use when running helm template.
+If not set, use the kube version from the destination cluster.
+Only applicable when Helm is enabled for Kustomize builds
       --kustomize-label-without-selector           Do not apply common label to selectors or templates --kustomize-namespace string                 Kustomize namespace
       --kustomize-replica stringArray              Kustomize replicas (e.g. --kustomize-replica my-development=2 --kustomize-replica my-statefulset=4)